undergrad-partner-school

 University of Alaska Fairbanks is located in Fairbanks, AK.

-The most recent reported freshman retention rate for University of Alaska Fairbanks is 74.1%.
+The most recent data indicate that the freshman retention rate for University of Alaska Fairbanks is 74.1%.

 Contact Information